 - Missing Information.
 While you may have obtained a copy of an OBC, a parent’s name or other identifying information was not included on the original document or registration, such as a birthfather’s name.

-Plus an additional eight donors who did not wish to be named.
+Plus an additional twenty-two donors who did not wish to be named.
 You all rock!